reidstidolph/128t-slackbot/README.md

 * **Customize Icon**: You can customize this, or use this for an icon: [link](http://i.imgur.com/l30dDHf.png)

 ## Installation
-To install the 128T-Slackbot on your host system, us the following steps:
+To install the 128T-Slackbot on your host system, use the following steps:

 * Choose a directory on your host system, and git clone from the 128T-Slackbot repository (alternatively you can download from the Bitbucket repository page):
 ```